The Right Shoes, for the Right Price!

 Comfortable.
 Soft.
 Zero Drop.
 Great Price!

 These shoes have been worn by traceurs far and wide ever since Parkour training began!
 We put our shoes through a lot of abuse and no matter how much money you spend on a shoe, you’ll be lucky if they last you past 1 year of active training.
-These shoes are designed for martial arts, but sport an excellent rubber sole for grip and offers slightly more cushion than the Tesla shoes.
+These shoes are designed for martial arts, but sport a decent rubber sole.
 Feiyue wearers report significant wear and tear on the sole, possibly due to how the rubber sole is constructed, but only after prolonged use.
 Expect these shoes to last anywhere from 6 months to 1 year of active training.

 Rental Shoes Now Available!